 At the date of this report, nil ordinary shares were under option.
-Refer to Note 30 for further details of the shares under option outstanding.

 Option holders do not have any right, by virtue of the option or performance right shares, to participate in any share issue of the Company or any related body corporate.